sst/sst/www/docs/constructs/Script.md

 });
 ```

-If `params` are configured, they will be passed in as the event object to the script function as in.
+So in the above example, the `event.tableName` will be available in the function in `src/script.main`.

-Note that the value for `tableName` will be resolved at deploy time.
-For example, in this case, the `Table` construct will get created first, and the `Script` constrcut will be run afterwards.
+Note that, the value for `tableName` will be resolved at deploy time.
+For example, in this case, the `Table` construct will get created first, and the `Script` construct will be run afterwards.
 And if you were to print out the value of `event.tableName` inside the script function, you will see the name of the table.

 ### Attaching permissions

-You can grant additional permissions to the script.
+You can grant additional [permissions](../util/Permissions.md) to the script.

 ```js {5}
 const script = new Script(this, "Script", {